ZuWang95/3-0.5-division-method/README.md

 set of faces (step 3).
 Step 2 involves shifting the original vertices and is not shown.

-For this task, you will implement the subdivision scheme described in [Kobbelt00sqrt(3)-subdivision](https://www.graphics.rwth-aachen.de/media/papers/sqrt31.pdf) to iteratively create finer meshes from a given coarse mesh.
+Implementation of the subdivision scheme described in [Kobbelt00sqrt(3)-subdivision](https://www.graphics.rwth-aachen.de/media/papers/sqrt31.pdf) to iteratively create finer meshes from a given coarse mesh.
 According to the paper, given a mesh `(V, F)`, the √3-subdivision scheme creates a new mesh `(V', F')`